2013 Chicago Bears season: Conference

+↑ Chicago defeated Dallas head-to-head (Week 14, 45–28).; ↑ The NY Giants and Detroit finished with a better conference record than St. Louis.; ↑ The NY Giants defeated Detroit head-to-head (Week 16, 23–20 (OT)).; ↑ Detroit finished with a better conference record than St. Louis.; ↑ Atlanta finished with a better conference record than Tampa Bay.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Statistics

 Statistically, the Bears offense greatly improved from its 2012 counterpart.
 The 2013 offense ended the year with the second-best scoring offense with 445 points, behind the Denver Broncos; the previous year the Bears offense ranked 16th at 375 total points and 23.4 PPG.
 The 2012 team also was ranked 29th in passing yards with 2999, while the 2013 team improved to fifth with 4,281 yards.
 The offense also broke team records in total yards (6,109), passing yards (4,450), passing touchdowns (32), first downs (344) and passer rating (96.9), while falling short of the 1985 team's record of points scored in a season by 11, ending with 445.

 However, the defense struggled mightily throughout the season, ranking 30th in the NFL, with injuries ending the seasons of five players: defensive tackles Henry Melton and Nick Collins, cornerbacks Kelvin Hayden and Charles Tillman, and linebacker D. J. Williams.
 After having the fifth-ranked defense in the league in 2012, the 2013 team allowed franchise-records in yards allowed (6,313), rushing yards allowed (2,583) and points (478), ranking 29th in the NFL in points allowed per game with 29.9.
 The team also allowed a league-worst 5.35 rushing yards per carry, making the 2013 Bears the only team in the NFL to allow five yards per carry during the season.
 In third-down stops, the Bears ranked 25th.
 Additionally, the defense tied the Jacksonville Jaguars for the fewest sacks in the league with 31.
 Regarding the defense, Chicago Tribune writer Steve Rosenbloom wrote, "Under Angelo and Smith, the Bears couldn't win enough games where they needed only three offensive touchdowns.
 Under Emery and Trestman, the Bears couldn't win enough games where they needed to hold opponents to only three offensive touchdowns."